SarthakMakhija/go-lsm-workshop/README.md

 Workshop on **Internals of key-value storage engines: LSM-trees and beyond** based on the [go-lsm](https://github.com/SarthakMakhija/go-lsm) repository.

+_This code neither compiles, nor runs.
+The code will run after all the assignments are done._

 ### About the workshop

 This workshop offers a deep dive into the practical aspects of building a an embedded key-value storage engine using the Log-Structured Merge-tree (LSM-tree) architecture.